mrakgr/The-Spiral-Language/readme.md

 #### Loops

-The loops in this context refers to the function that run the net once.
+The loops in this context refers to the functions that run the net once.
 Here they are for feedforward nets.

 ```
         inl train {d with network} =